Approximation of functions with one-bit neural networks: Quantization error

 On the other hand, we have the trivial bound for the quantization error,

 \end{proof}

-For larger values of $r$, due to an increasing complexity in the formulas for $(\Delta^*_\ell)^rp_{n,\cdot}(x)$, we do not provide explicit formulas for constants that may depend on $r$ and $\mu$.
+For larger values of $r$, due to an increasing complexity in the formulas for $(\Delta^*_\ell)^rp_{n,\cdot}(\bfx)$, we do not provide explicit upper bounds.
 Our strategy for deriving an upper bound for the quantization error builds upon a corresponding one-dimensional result in \cite[Theorem 6]{onebitBernstein}.